 Reposting UGC will help you showcase your brand’s loyal and valuable brand community that talks highly about your brand.
 This will have a great influence on your new audience.

-Also, it will help you to grow your existing community as the other users will also be interested in featuring on your brand’s Instagram leading into the expansion of your brand community.
+Also, it will help you grow your existing community as the other users will also be interested in featuring on your brand’s Instagram, leading to expanding your brand community.

 3. Grow Brand Reach & Awareness Through WOM

 The key advantage brand mentions in UGC is that it helps you expand your brand reach to a more diverse and greater audience through the word of mouth marketing by the customers.